 2. 1A 2A 3A 4A

-0 Contestants 300 200 100 99
+Contestants 300 200 100 99

 or more to 299 to 199 or less

-B format A rodeo Basic price list at nanufacturer's uggested retail \$3000 \$2000 \$1000 \$750
+Format A rodeo Basic price list at manufacturer's suggested retail \$3000 \$2000 \$1000 \$750

-Required award blacings 6 5 4 3
+Required award placings 6 5 4 3

-Required points ssued 7 7 7 7
+Required points issued 7 7 7 7

-/linimum Go-rounds 1 1 1 1
+Minimum Go-rounds 1 1 1 1

-3. NLBRA Franchise Rodeos must offer all NLBRA events.

-4. Franchise rodeos are required to finish one rodeo prior to the next one beginning.
+- 3. NLBRA Franchise Rodeos must offer all NLBRA events. - 4.
+Franchise rodeos are required to finish one rodeo prior to the next one beginning.
 With the exception of rough stock, which may be a stand-alone event as long as each performance directly correlates to a specific rodeo that is already scheduled.
 Any standalone rough stock event must be approved by the national office.

-- 5. A 10% fluctuation in actual entries accepted is permitted.
+Trail course or steer wrestling may be run back-to-back, as long as each performance directly correlates to a specific rodeo and is run in the same weekend or the same days rodeos are scheduled.
+If a franchise wishes to run trail course or steer wrestling events back-to-back in a weekend or the same days the rodeos are scheduled, the franchise must notify the National Office for approval. - 5.
+A 10% fluctuation in actual entries accepted is permitted.
 The required cost of the prize list shall include only the All Around winner in each division and the event championship awards for the required places in each National event.
-For more, see Section 8 on Page 28. - 6.
-Rodeo sponsor is required to follow all the requisites of the appropriate classification.
+For more, see Section 8 on Page 28. - Rodeo sponsor is required to follow all the requisites of the appropriate classification.

-- 7. Finals rodeos are not subject to the Classifications Table. - 8.
-Rodeo Franchise Fee and all other association membership fees will be determined at the Executive Board Meeting during the National Finals Rodeo.
+- 7. Finals rodeos are not subject to the Classifications Table. - Rodeo Franchise Fee and all other association membership fees will be determined at the Executive Board Meeting during the National Finals Rodeo.